AP EAMCET 2018: Application Form, Hall Ticket, Exam Dates, Syllabus

 Candidates will get the answer key after a few days of the examination AP EAMCET Answer Key 2018will be available through online mode.
 It will be released on 25th April 2018 (Engineering) & 26th April 2018 (Agriculture).
 Candidates can make objection till 28th April 2018.

 Evaluation: Every care will be taken to avoid errors in the evaluation, checking, scrutiny, tabulation, and ranking.

 QUALIFYING MARKS FOR AP EAMCET – 2018

 The qualifying percentage of marks for the AP EAMCET-2018 is 25% of the maximum marks considered for ranking.
+It will be declared on 5th May 2018.
 However, for candidates belonging to Scheduled Caste and Scheduled Tribe, no minimum qualifying mark is prescribed.
 But their admission will be limited to the extent of seats reserved for such categories (vide G.O.Ms.
 No. 179, LEN&TE, dated 16.06.1986).

 a.
 Candidates shall be ranked in the order of merit as explained